+- $ref: '#/components/schemas/AssuranceReport-Single'

 - $ref: '#/components/schemas/SubNetwork-Single'

 - $ref: '#/components/schemas/ManagedElement-Single'

 Annex C (normative): AssuranceClosedControlLoop state management

 An AssuranceClosedControlLoop is a logical object in the management system that represents complex interaction between the assurance information and configuration information of a grouping of resources.
 At any time, the management system needs to know the state of an AssuranceClosedControlLoop.